mitogen-hq/mitogen/docs/ansible.rst

       as duplicate connections between hops, due to not perfectly replicating the configuration Ansible would normally use for the intermediary.

+    * Automatic tunnelling of SSH-dependent actions, such as the ``synchronize`` module, is not yet supported.
+This will be added in the 0.3 series.

 To enable connection delegation, set ``mitogen_via=<inventory name>`` on the command line, or as host and group variables.